 - Space for stopping and resting

-- Window shopping/frontage
+- Sidewalk sales or Window shopping/frontage

 - Accessible entries (ramps and transition space)

-- Plantings (additional trees, planters, other)
+- Plantings (additional trees, planters, etc.)

 - Furnishings/signs related to adjacent businesses